Asked — and Answered

 Be sure to review the FAQs below for added insight and information about the Toigo MBA Program, eligibility and our selection process.
 If you have a question not addressed below, email us at firstname.lastname@example.org.
 Due to the high volume of applicants, our team is most responsive via email.

 How does Toigo define “minority”?
 We use the U.S. Department of Labor’s definition of ethnic minority: African American, Hispanic/Latino, Asian American/Pacific Islander, South Asian American, and/or Native American/Alaskan Native.
-We know that today many individuals identify as multi-ethnic, so if you have a question about your eligibility, please email us at firstname.lastname@example.org
+We also realize that many individuals identify as multi-ethnic.

 What degree programs are eligible?
 You must be applying to / or have been accepted into one of the following degree programs: